Old Testament: Patriarchs & Matriarchs

 Approximately 213 references

-Eleventh son of Jacob and firstborn of Rachel.
-Sold into slavery by his jealous brothers, he rose to become second-in-command of Egypt under Pharaoh.
-His story of suffering, forgiveness, and providence (Genesis 37–50) preserved Israel during famine.
-Father of Ephraim and Manasseh, who became two of the twelve tribes.
+The eleventh son of Jacob and firstborn of Rachel.
+Sold into slavery by his jealous brothers, he rose through suffering and divine favor to become second-in-command of Egypt under Pharaoh.
+His story (Genesis 37–50) is a study in providence — how betrayal and exile became the means of saving Israel from famine.
+His two sons, Ephraim and Manasseh, were adopted by Jacob and became full tribes in the inheritance.

 Key references: 1 Chronicles 2:2, 1 Chronicles 5:1, 1 Chronicles 5:2, 1 Chronicles 7:29, 1 Chronicles 25:2, 1 Chronicles 25:9, 1 Kings 11:28, 2 Samuel 19:21, Amos 5:6, Amos 5:15 (and 183 more)